aditiiixx/BMI-Calculator/README.md

 ## Contributing

-We welcome contributions to this project!
-Please see the CONTRIBUTING.md file for details.

-## License

-This project is licensed under the MIT License (https://opensource.org/license/mit).
+I welcome contributions to this project!
+If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

 ## Additional Notes

 * This is a basic example.
-You can enhance it by adding features like imperial unit support, different BMI interpretation messages based on age and gender, etc.
+You can enhance it by adding features like imperial unit support, different BMI interpretation messages based on other factors.
 * Consider using a state management solution like Provider or BLoC for more complex app logic.
-* Refer to the Flutter documentation (https://docs.flutter.dev/) for further learning and best practices.